Overview

 For makeup removal

 Use an appropriate solvent stain remover (available in the laundry aisle at the supermarket) and a warm-hot wash (as much temperature as the fabric will tolerate).
-For makeup removal on towels, the sanitise cycle on a front loader with adequate detergent should remove any stains.
+A long, hot front loader cycle with adequate detergent should remove makeup from towels and clothing.

 Dye run